This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Understand the north-easts coal and rail history at Locomotion

-Not far from Bishop Auckland is Locomotion, located in Shildon a short bus ride away.
+Not far from Bishop Auckland is Locomotion, located in Shildon, which is a short bus ride away.

-This free museum is dedicated to rail, and the location is due to the Stockton & Darlington Railway opening thier engineering headquarters here in the 1820s.
+This free museum is dedicated to rail, and the location is due to the Stockton & Darlington Railway opening their engineering headquarters here in the 1820s.

-Outside you can also see the historic buildings related to the local railway heritage and the old tracks, that on certain days see the old steam rail come to life again for those wanting to take a ride.
+Outside, you can also see the historic buildings related to the local railway heritage and the old tracks.
+On certain days, you’ll see the old steam rail come to life again for those wanting to take a ride.

 Search for sea glass along the Durham Heritage Coast

-The Durham coast is quite well known for sea-glass, which I hadn’t heard of before, but due to the bottle works which used to be a long here, all of these beautiful colours of glass have been weathered by the waters over the years and are along the beach, with people coming to collect the almost shiny peebles for their collections!
+The Durham coast is quite well known for sea glass, which I hadn’t heard of before, but due to the bottle works which used to be a long here, all of these beautiful colours of the glass have been weathered by the waters over the years and are along the beach, with people coming to collect the almost shiny pebbles for their collections!

-There were still plenty more things I wanted to explore and experience in Durham, but it turned out four-days wasn’t enough time – but in those four days it genuinely did become one of my top place to travel in England!
+There were still plenty more things I wanted to explore and experience in Durham, but it turned out four days wasn’t enough time.
+But in those four days, it genuinely did become one of my top places to travel in England!

 A few tips and tricks to make planning your visit to Durham even easier.

 How to get to Durham?
-The nearest airport to Durham is Newcastle airport, which has plenty of international flights.
-From here, you can easily take the metro to Newcastle city, and then a train onto Durham.
-The total journey should be less than 1-hour door to door.
+The nearest airport to Durham is Newcastle Airport, which has plenty of international flights.
+From here, you can easily take the metro to Newcastle City and then a train to Durham.
+The total journey should be less than one hour, door to door.

 If you are already in the UK, there are regular train connections to Durham on both high-speed and standard routes.
-Fastest journey time from London is about 2:45 and from Edinburgh around 2-hours.
-As always in the UK, booking your train tickets as far in advance will save you money, I personally use www.thetrainline.com.
+The fastest journey time from London is about 2:45, and from Edinburgh, around two hours.
+As always in the UK, booking your train tickets as far in advance will save you money; I personally use www.thetrainline.com.

 Accessibility in Durham?
-The This is Durham website has an Accessibility team which can be contacted for more information here, and their website lists accessibility information for all the attractions listed on the site.
-For specific main attractions, there is information online for the likes of Durham Catherdal, Durham Castle (as part of the University) and Beamish where they also have modified transport.
+The This is Durham website has an accessibility team, which can be contacted for more information here, and their website lists accessibility information for all the attractions listed on the site.
+For specific main attractions, there is information online for the likes of Durham Cathedral, Durham Castle (as part of the University) and Beamish, where they also have modified transport.